This BLOG On Jumbo Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On February 12th, 2020

-- This is a common practice with many self employed and business owners who have declared very little income and want to amend their tax returns for mortgage qualification.
+- This is common practice with many self-employed and business owners who have declared very little income and want to amend their tax returns for mortgage qualification

-- Borrowers who want to write less off and get the advise from CPA.
+- Borrowers who want to write less off and get advice from CPA

-- However, there is a six month waiting period after a tax return has been recently amended for a mortgage lender to take tax returns for mortgage qualification.
+- However, there is a six month waiting period after a tax return has been recently amended for a lender to take tax returns for mortgage qualification

 - What if I amend my tax returns after I get the mortgage?

-- However, if it was due to an honest mistake that can be documented and was legal, than there should not be a problem.
+- However, if it was due to an honest mistake that can be documented and was legal then there should not be a problem

-- I am not an accountant nor tax attorney so I recommend you seek the advise of a tax professional.
+- I am not an accountant nor tax attorney so I recommend you seek the advice of a tax professional

-- I do want to warn folks that it is not worth amending tax returns for mortgage qualification if the figures are not correct and are planning on re-amending them again after closing mortgage loan.
+- I do want to warn folks that it is not worth amending tax returns for mortgage qualification if the figures are not correct and are planning on re-amending them again after closing the mortgage loan

-Self employed borrowers who need more information on Jumbo Loans For Self Employed Borrowers, please contact us at 1-800-900-8569 or email us at email@example.com.
+Self-employed borrowers who need more information on Jumbo Loans For Self Employed Borrowers, please contact us at 1-262-716-8151 or text us for faster response.
+Or email us at email@example.com.